 Attracting and retaining amazing talent is key to our success.
-As of May 31, 2021, we had over 400 employees.
+As of March 31, 2021, we had 377 employees.
 Most of our employees are located at our headquarters in Pittsburgh, Pennsylvania, and we also have offices in New York, Seattle, and Beijing.
 We believe that being located outside of Silicon Valley has helped us cultivate a unique company culture.